 Ray Kroc is neither inspirational nor villainous because Hancock and screenwriter Robert Siegel neither puts him on a pedestal, nor gives the man a malicious intent.
 We’re never sure whose side the filmmakers want us to take.

 Business ethics, integrity, truth, trust, productivity over principle, and the importance of a brand name (“Kroc’s” would never have made it) – there are certainly interesting elements in the genesis story of McDonald’s.
-The focus is on a particular man, and for a biopic on the man who did not found McDonald’s, the star of the story is a little under-flavoured.
+The focus is on a particular man, and for a biopic on the man who built an empire using someone else's name, the star of the story is a little under-flavoured.

 Click image above to view trailer.
 New window will open.